 (8) The appointment may be renewed on request.
 In this case it is not necessary to repeat the induction.

-(9) For the duration of their appointment, Lay Readers may perform their service in any Congregation of the Church, if the respective local Pastors agree.
+(9) For the duration of their appointment, Lay Readers may perform their service in any congregation of the Church, if the respective local Pastors agree.

 (10) Lay Readers shall use the pulpit and altar for their service.